 Because the alterations in its appearance indicate that its development has been inappropriate, as it has absorbed unequal amounts of sun and water.
 It also suggests that the fruit hasn’t ripened well because the farmers picked them too early.

 If you see small, deep holes on the cross-section of the watermelon or around its husk, the most recommended would be not to buy this fruit.

 They can be the presence of insects that have damaged its interior.
-Another possible cause is that it received nitrate injections to speed up its growth.
+Another possible cause is nitrate injections to speed up its growth.

 In this case, where these holes are not so deep, they may be proof of the presence of the wireworm, an insect benign for the watermelon, because it affects neither its quality nor its flavor.
 In this case, you could buy the watermelon without any problem.

 Usually, a young fruit’s vine, leaves, and tendril are green.
 When the watermelon is ripe, the tendril tends to dry out and thus change color – it turns brown.
 If you see that the tendril is still green, it signifies that the fruit is not yet ripe.

 With these tips and tricks, you can choose the right watermelon.
 It would be best to buy watermelons when this fruit is in its highest harvest season, around May to September.

 Remember to take the health benefits of the watermelon; consume the watermelon when it is fully ripe.
 So it is best to buy this fruit when it is in its harvesting season.